Olga Shpitko has been a violinist with the Atlanta Symphony Orchestra (ASO) since 2006.

-Olga Shpitko was born in L’viv, Ukraine, and received her Bachelor of Music, Master of Music and local Ph.D. degrees from the Moscow Tchaikovsky Conservatory.
-While studying in Moscow, Ms. Shpitko toured many European countries with the Symphony Orchestra of the Moscow Conservatory.
+Born in L’viv, Ukraine, she received her Bachelor of Music, Master of Music, and her Ph.D. from Moscow Tchaikovsky Conservatory.
+While in Moscow, Ms. Shpitko toured many European countries with the Symphony Orchestra of the Moscow Conservatory.
 She was Assistant Concertmaster of the "Young Russian" State Symphony Orchestra and performed as a soloist with the L'viv Symphony Orchestra.
-Ms. Shpitko attended many festivals and played numerous concerts as a member of the contemporary music ensemble "New Music Studio".

-In 1995 Ms. Shpitko moved to Paris, France to continue her professional studies, where she won First Prize at the "Concours Musical Regional d'Ile de France" and Second Prize at the UNESCO 8th International Competition "Flame".
+In 1995 she moved to Paris, France, to continue her professional studies, where she won first prize at the "Concours Musical Regional d'Ile de France" and second prize at the UNESCO 8th International Competition "Flame."

-In 1997 she received the Lindred Scott Bendann Endowed Scholarship in Violin and the Heifetz Fund for Talented Young Musicians Award and came to study at the Peabody Conservatory of Music at Johns Hopkins University.
+Ms. Shpitko received the Lindred Scott Bendann Endowed Scholarship in Violin and the Heifetz Fund for Talented Young Musicians Award in 1997.
+Ms. Shpitko came to the United States to study at the Peabody Conservatory of Music at Johns Hopkins University.